 - XCCDF or Extensible Configuration Checklist Description Format

-To simplify, we need:
+To simplify, we need the following:

 - Common terminology, a dictionary (CVE, CPE, and CCE)